Teaching

 Complete the Application

-Ph.D. candidates will complete the teaching preference form, ranking the courses they would most like to teach.
+Bio Ph.D. candidates will complete the course preference form, ranking the courses they would most like to teach.

 Application Processing

-Student Services and the Graduate Studies Committee will create a top candidate list for each course.
+Student Services and the Director of Graduate Studies will create a top candidate list for each course.
 This list will be based on:

 - priority to intro/foundation courses/labs